MultiX-Amsterdam/multix-docs/index.md

 - The staffing office takes care of issues related to hiring people.
 Search "staffing-ii-science" in UvA's Microsoft Outlook App for the email.
 - The finance office takes care of money matters.
 Search "finance-ii-science" in UvA's Microsoft Outlook App for the email.

+For data management matters (e.g., advice on a data management plan for an awarded grant), contact the data steward on the [research data management website](https://rdm.uva.nl/en/support/support.html#Faculty-of-Science).

 If you have questions about administrative matters (e.g., ICT), check the following UvA internel resources:

 - [For Faculty of Science Staff](https://medewerker.uva.nl/en/science)